winstonpuckett/av-club/anchor_circle.md

 ## Role purpose

-- Facilitate meetings from a process standpoint.
+- To help the team connect people and God by facilitating meetings from a process standpoint.

 ## Currently filled by